Retail loss prevention

 Retail loss prevention (also called retail asset protection) is the practice of identifying and addressing causes of inventory shrinkage, including theft, fraud, and mistakes in store operations.

 These practices are most common in the retail sector but are also applied in other industries.
 Individuals working in this field are often called loss prevention officers, asset protection officers, or store detectives.

 Historically, many retailers relied on security staff to apprehend shoplifters, but modern loss prevention strategies increasingly include data analysis, staff training, and technological systems such as CCTV and electronic article surveillance.

 Shrink

-Items that are unaccounted for compared to what the inventory system believes the store should have are losses or "shrink".
+Items unaccounted for compared to what the inventory system believes the store should have are losses or "shrink".
 Shrink is caused by operational errors, internal theft, and external theft.
 Retail loss prevention is responsible for identifying these causes and following up with training, preventing, investigating, responding to and resolving them.

 In the 2018 National Retail Security Survey (reflecting data from 2017), responding retailers reported shrink averaging 1.33 % of sales.
 More recent surveys suggest this figure has risen — for example, the 2023 survey (for FY 2022) reports an average rate of 1.6 %.

-Global Shrink Rates
+Global shrink rates

-Average global shrink rates as table by region, ranging from a high of 1.85% in the US to a low of 1.75% in Asian Pacific.
+Average global shrink rates as a table by region, ranging from a high of 1.85% in the US to a low of 1.75% in the Asia-Pacific.